Back to Walking Holidays

 Lapland July 1984.
 Ramblers Holidays.

-Peter Balchin (party leader), Debbie Turnbull, Allison King, Douglas McNally, Jan Bradley, Roy Goodsall, David Sheppard, Alan Biggs, Trevor Langhorne and Caroline Langhorne, Margaret Giles.
+Peter Balchin (party leader), Debbie Turnbull (Frinton-on-Sea), Allison King (St Albans), Douglas McNally (Windsor MA), Jan Bradley (Windsor MA), Roy Goodsall, David Sheppard, Alan Biggs, Trevor Langhorne and Caroline Langhorne, Margaret Giles.

 Tuesday 24th - Get up at 7.30am, have breakfast of muesli, leave by 9am.
 Walking as yesterday on wooden planking over marshy ground.
 Very well routed, well built huts along the way.
 I get irritated by mosquitoes, I think that I am killing them before they do any damage, learn later that this is not the case.
 Walk up the valley mostly.
 See five moose.
 Cross a couple of streams without bridges, usually the rivers all have wooden suspension bridges.
 Stay at Unna-Allakas cabin.
 Have to double up on the bunks.